Lelekhoa1812/Linguaphile/README.md

 ## Future Updates

-- **User Progress Tracking**: Track vocabulary knowledge over time.
+- **Enhanced User Progress Tracking**: Expand user statistics for vocabulary learning progress.
-- **Expanded Mini Games**: More game types for practicing vocabulary.
+- **More Game Types**: Introduce additional types of mini-games for vocabulary practice.
-- **Profile Page**: Features for user customization and progress tracking.
+- **Improved Profile Customization**: Add more customization features for user profiles.

 ## Dependencies

 - Room: Local database storage.
-- RecyclerView: Displays vocabulary items in a list.
+- RecyclerView: Displays vocabulary items and achievements in a list.
 - ViewModel & LiveData: Lifecycle-aware data management.
 - Navigation Components: For multi-fragment navigation.
 - Material Components: UI elements like Snackbar and toolbar.

 ---

-This documentation reflects the latest updates and improvements to **Linguaphile** as of 6th November 2024.
+This documentation reflects the latest updates and improvements to **Linguaphile** as of 13th November 2024.